Andrevitali/g8-2024-website/_pages/theapp.markdown

 <img title="Overview" align="right" width="200px" style="margin: 0px 0px 0px 35px;" src="assets/images/overview_app.png">

 CraveIT displays a simple overview page where you can **search for the dish** you want to try.
 Type the dish in the search bar and the app will suggest its full name.
 Can’t think of anything in particular?
-No worries, right below the search bar are some buttons with icons identifying **the most popular** dishes in Rome.
+No worries, right below the search bar there are some buttons with icons identifying **the most popular** dishes in Rome.
 Click on what gets your attention!
 You can also set a series of **filters** such as:
 -  	vegetarians and vegan options;
 -  	payment by credit card;